arikast/mascii-quickstart/README.md

 4. a website where Mascii can be instantly converted to sheet music and sound files online for easy sharing

 ### How were the sheet music and mp3s in this readme created?
-All of the sheet music and mp3 files in this readme were generated via the following process:
+All of the sheet music and mp3 files on [mascii.org](http://mascii.org) were generated via the following process:
 1. write the musical excerpt in Mascii
 2. use the software contained in this project to convert the Mascii notation into a midi file.
 3. open the midi file in the free and excellent MuseScore software